mozilla/addons-server/docs/topics/api/v4_frozen/reviewers.rst

 If the user doesn't have ``AddonsReviewUnlisted`` permissions only listed versions are shown.
 Otherwise it can contain mixed listed and unlisted versions.

-.. http:get:: /api/v5/reviewers/addon/(int:addon_id)/versions/
+.. http:get:: /api/v4/reviewers/addon/(int:addon_id)/versions/

     :>json int id: The version id.
     :>json string channel: The version channel, which determines its visibility on the site.
 Can be either ``unlisted`` or ``listed``.
     :>json string version: The version number string for the version.

-.. _reviewers-versions-browse:
+.. _v4-reviewers-versions-browse:

 ------
 Browse